PoRa-dayo/PoRa-NotITG-Theme-Archive/README.md

 -Added fullscreen/windowed and resolution options\
 -Removed the duplicated text in Options menu\
 -Added some files in Graphics/_Bandages to prevent errors when restarting a song\
+-Prevented some errors that can occur depending on the selected world and current stage\
 -_missing font now redirects to Common title font as the Meat font is too big for the debug menu\
 -Common normal font is now an edited version of Common title (instead of an edited version of Meat) so that the UI that use it fit the game\
 -Edited a bunch of UI in Edit Mode to fit NotITG's Editor.\